michaelkyriacou/docker-hadoop-build/README.md

 rebuild the whole Hadoop, native libs, etc ... which takes 30+ minutes, and carries lots of dependencies (libraries, protobuf, etc - at a given version).

-This Docker image contains the build process of Hadoop 2.7.0 nativelibs.
-Also the 64b version of `nativelibs` is released at our [RPM repository](http://dl.bintray.com/sequenceiq/sequenceiq-bin/hadoop-native-64-2.7.0.tar).
+This Docker image contains the build process of Hadoop 2.7.3 nativelibs.
 ## Build the image
 ```
 docker build -t sequenceiq/hadoop-nativelibs .